latest from the magazine

 latest journal issue

+he highly militarized response to the demands of Indigenous water protectors in North Dakota is a well-documented and globally debated subject.
+Security forces in these contested areas relied on mobilizing techniques reserved for the battlefield against civilians in order to dismantle their resistance.
 It is evident in Standing Rock’s unfolding situation that the ongoing fusion between the state’s war machine and the private oil enterprise triggers much shock and resistance in contemporary politics.
 To study the colonial nature of violence committed on behalf of energy conglomerates today it is important to remember that the protection of oil interests through organized militarism is a continued form of dispossession that has a long legacy in early 20th century colonial agendas.

 With the aim of discussing the role of dispossession and spatial segregation in oil infrastructural planning, I offer a case study of the early colonial moment when the bond between state-sanctioned aggression and the larger oil complex was reinforced.
 This study focuses on the developmental strategies and defensive schemes of Anglo-Iranian Oil Company (AIOC; now BP) in Iran’s Khuzestan province.
 By observing how planning extractive infrastructures around crude oil in South Persia expanded into a project of militarized occupation, the following text offers a reading of the intertwined systems of material, logistics and power structures that shape the relationship between governmental armed forces and corporate actors in the oil industry.
 Unpacking how militarized violence has shaped the social history of oil since the earlier days of a global shift towards hydrocarbons as a source of energy, I highlight the ways in which organized resistance is informed by the uneven power dynamics brought about by heavily securitized enclaves occupied by oil companies.

 Contractual Dispossession and Intermediary Buffer Zones